ukwa/opendata/index.md

 ---
 layout: default
-title: Welcome to the UK Web Archive Open Data service
+title: Welcome
 ---

-In order to facilitate research, and so we might better understand and preserve the UK's web history, we make a number of data and API services available for general use.
+In order to facilitate research, and so we might better understand and preserve the UK's web history, the UK Web Archive has decided to make a number of data and API services available for general use.
 We also make a few example tools available, showing how the open data might be used, and these are hosted in this GitHub repository.

 Datasets, Tools & APIs
 ----------------------